fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "And after that?
 You know as well as I do, uncle --- a lot can be read any number of ways!"

-"Precisely," from the sound of his voice, one might guess that the stern Anax of the Realm of Shadows had finally smiled, for the first time in this long conversation.
+"Precisely," from the sound of his voice, one might guess that the stern Lord of the Realm of Shades had finally smiled, for the first time in this long conversation.
 "Precisely!
 And we simply must make a certain effort to ensure that the interpretation which suits us best turns out to be the correct one!"